 Second Coming of Christ

-Both Daniel and Revelation tell us that Jesus Christ will return and defeat the antichrist and the world’s armies will be defeated at the battle of Armageddon.
+Both Daniel and Revelation tell us that Jesus Christ will return and defeat the antichrist and the world’s armies at the battle of Armageddon.
 His return is called the second coming of Christ.
-When the Ancient of Days, Jesus Christ, returns again (Dan.
-7:11-12; 7:26-27; Rev. 19:11-19), Jesus, the holy angels of heaven and those followers who have already died.
-Jesus will annihilate the armies of the world.
-The Anti-Christ and the false prophet will be killed and sent to the Lake of Fire after their defeat (Rev. 19:20-21).
+When the Ancient of Days, Jesus Christ, returns (Daniel 7:11-12; 7:26-27; Revelation 19:11-19), Jesus, the holy angels of heaven, and the believers who have already died will annihilate the armies of the world.
+The Antichrist and the false prophet will be killed and sent to the Lake of Fire after their defeat (Revelation 19:20-21).

-The dead who were followers of Jesus Christ will be resurrected at that time and enter into the 1,000 year kingdom that is promised in Acts 1:6-7.
+Then the dead who were followers of Jesus Christ will be resurrected at that time and enter into the 1,000 year kingdom that is promised in Acts 1:6-7.
 The kingdom will be a period of peace on earth.
 Even the animals will be at peace.
-The lamb and the lion will lie together and a child will play with a cobra.
+The lamb and the wolf will lie together and a child will play with a cobra.

 Those who long for a world without guns will rejoice at this event.
 Psalm 72:8-11 says that the Lord’s kingdom or “The Millennium” will cover the earth and the rulers of the nations who are still alive will come and give Him honor.

-Isaiah 2 and 11 give us some great details about the kingdom, and Ps 2 and 72 provide others.
+Isaiah 2 and 11 give us some great details about the kingdom.
+Psalm 2 and 72 provide others.
 Isaiah 2:2 says that in the “last days,” the mountain of the house of God will be the chief of the mountains.
-The phrase “mountain” was a common ancient term symbolic of a kingdom (see Dan.
-2:35).
+The phrase “mountain” was a common ancient term symbolic of a kingdom (see Daniel 2:35).
 That appears to be the meaning here.
 If not, then it implies that Jerusalem will be the most significant place on earth, and the message is the same.
-Isaiah 2:3 and Ps.
-2:6 tell us that the city of Jerusalem is on this mountain and it will be the capital of the kingdom, literally the capital of the world.
+Isaiah 2:3 and Psalm 2:6 tell us that the city of Jerusalem is on this mountain and it will be the capital of the kingdom, literally the capital of the world.

 Then the final judgment will follow.
 Those who never repented of their sins, never believed that Jesus was God, and never submitted themselves to God will be sent to an eternity of punishment.
 That they will be judged for their actions, thoughts, and deeds will be reminders or proof that God’s judgment is just.
 Their actions, thoughts, and deeds will prove that they rejected God!
 Those who have rejected Jesus and refused to submit will be sent to the Lake of Fire.